-- Early On referrals can be made online or by mail or by calling 1-800-Early-On
+- Early On referrals can be made online or by calling 1-800-Early-On

 - Monitor your young child’s developmental Milestone Moments (Milestone Moments – Spanish) CDC

 For eligible children, the parent(s) and school write an Individualized Family Service Plan (IFSP).
 An IFSP details the child’s developmental levels, sets goals, and determines services to reach those goals.
-Parents have rights specific rights and protections regarding the IFSP process under the Individuals with Disabilities Education Act (IDEA).
-These are called Part C Procedural Safeguards.
+Parents have rights specific rights and protections regarding the IFSP process.
+These are called Procedural Safeguards.

 - Don’t worry, but don’t wait.
-Connect with Early On: Early On Referral Contacts
+Connect with Early On.

 - Early Intervention 101 Michigan Alliance for Families